Eyesore123/blog-app/README.md

 Providers are used for alerts and confirmations.
 I added a markdown editor for posts to improve the styling of the posts.
 Perhaps I could add another editor for comments, but it was quite bothersome to get markdown to work properly for posts alone so I probably won't be adding any new editors.

+## SEO

+I'll write about SEO once I get it to work the way I want it.

+## Planned improvements

 Blog still needs some work, though, including:

 1. Post translation save to database and fetch for translated posts (partially done)